Helen Morgan (politician): Early life and career

-Helen Morgan was born in 1975 in Nottingham to John and Susan Halcrow.
+Morgan was born Helen Margaret Lilian Halcrow on 9 April 1975 in Nottingham to John and Susan Halcrow.
 She grew up in Stone, Staffordshire.
-She attended Alleyne's High School in Stone, before reading history at Trinity College, Cambridge, and graduating in 1996.
+She attended Alleyne's High School in Stone before reading history at Trinity College, Cambridge, graduating in 1996.

-Morgan is a chartered accountant, and, prior to being elected to parliament, was working as financial controller for a real estate business based in North Shropshire.
-Her previous experience had included posts of head of margin forecasting at British Gas, head of financial reporting at Centrica and as an audit manager at KPMG.
+Morgan is a chartered accountant, and prior to her election to Parliament worked as financial controller for a real estate business based in North Shropshire.
+Her previous experience included posts as head of margin forecasting at British Gas, head of financial reporting at Centrica, and audit manager at KPMG.

-Local politics

 Morgan began her career in politics as a parish councillor.
+At the 2019 general election, she stood as the Liberal Democrat candidate in North Shropshire, coming third with 10 per cent of the vote behind the incumbent Conservative MP Owen Paterson and the Labour Party candidate.

 On 6 May 2021, Morgan was a Liberal Democrat candidate in the 2021 Shropshire Council election for the unitary division of The Meres, narrowly losing to the Conservative candidate by 23 votes.